opendocsg/slw-judgments-backfill/2014_SGCA_35/report.md

 **Introduction**

-1       This is an appeal against the decision of the judge (“the Judge”) in _Alliance Concrete Singapore Pte Ltd v Sato Kogyo (S) Pte Ltd_ [2013] SGHC 127 (“the Judgment”).
+1       This is an appeal against the decision of the judge (“the Judge”) in _Alliance Concrete Singapore Pte Ltd v Sato Kogyo (S) Pte Ltd_ <span class="citation">[2013] SGHC 127</span> (“the Judgment”).
 This constitutes yet another case in the long series of “sand ban” cases which have come before the Singapore courts.
 The Appellant is Alliance Concrete Singapore Pte Ltd (“ACS”), a supplier of ready-mixed concrete (“RMC”).
 The Respondent is Sato Kogyo (S) Pte Ltd (“SK”), a contractor in the construction industry.
 The main issues to be decided in this appeal are whether ACS was discharged from its contractual obligation to supply RMC to SK by way of the doctrine of frustration and whether ACS was in breach of the relevant contracts.

 **The background**